LucaCappelletti94/dict_hash/README.rst

 |code_climate_maintainability| |pip| |downloads|

 Simple python tool to hash dictionaries using both default hash and sha256.
-The library comes with full support for hashing pandas dataframes and numpy arrays.
+The library comes with full support for hashing Pandas DataFrame objects, Numba objects and Numpy arrays, but you will need to specify the requirements when installing the package to avoid bloating the installation process.

 How do I install this package?
 ----------------------------------------------